applied-tech-systems/ats-inspect/Readme.md

 ### DemoCustomControl
 Demonstrates creating a WinForms UserControl that can be registered via Form Composer and consumed within Data Collect.
 This allows extending the functionality of Data Collect in a clean and powerful way.
+Information on making a user control available in Data Collect can be found here: [ATS Inspect Help](https://ats-help.com/inspect/#t=Form_Composer%2FForm%20and%20Control%20Management.htm).